Salman-Pixel/Salman-Pixel/README.md

 **AI Engineer @ Pakistan's Special Technology Zones Authority** where I'm teaching machines to automate government bureaucracy (yes, really).

-I make intelligent systems that don't just work—they *vibe*.
-From multi-agent AI orchestrations to full-stack apps that scale, I'm here building the future one API call at a time.

 ---

 ## ⚡ The Cool Sh*t I Build